cerebral-legacy/cerebral-website/app/markdown/doc_choosing_a_view.md

 ```

 ### Snabbdom
 A different virtual-dom library is called [Snabbdom](https://github.com/paldepind/snabbdom).
-It is very fast, but the reason you really should consider using it is the included hyperscript helpers, opposed to using JSX.
-It is a nice pure javascript syntax to describe UI.
-Even though Snabbdom is really fast it will render more of your application on each change, but this can be optimized using the *thunks* functionality.
-No matter, for typical apps performance does not matter.
+It is very fast, but it needs to rerender the whole application virtual dom tree on every change.
+There are optimizations called thunks you can use.
+Snabbdom is good for smaller applications and the hyperscript helpers are really good if you want to write plain javascript.

 #### Install
 `$ npm install cerebral-view-snabbdom`